ahopkins/sanic-session/docs/source/index.rst

 * Redis
 * Memcache
-* In-Memory (suitable for testing and development environments)
+* In-Memory (suitable for testing and development environments, `and is the default backend`)

 See :ref:`using_the_interfaces` for instructions on using each.